jurf/jurf.github.io/_posts/2017-04-18-gnome-doesnt-suck-youre-just-using-it-wrong.md

 But if you come with an open mind, as a student and not a teacher, you’ll find that it actually has something to it, and maybe you’ll even like it.

-So, I hereby **challenge you**, the reader, to use GNOME, **as pure as you can**, as your main desktop environment for at least two weeks.
+So, I **challenge you**, the reader, to use GNOME, **as pure as you can**, as your main desktop environment for at least two weeks.
 If you still don’t see the point after that, you are free to complain about it as much as you want.
-Until you do so however, your right to complain is about as big as complaining that your toothbrush sucks at brushing hair.
+Until you do so however, in my opinion your right to complain is about as big as complaining that a toothbrush is not good at brushing hair.

 Footnote
 --------

-GNOME isn’t perfect, or for everyone (shock!
-But seriously, people just prefer different workflows and that’s fine), and I’m not saying that.
-There are plenty of things either awaiting design or implementation, things that need to be redone (as is being done with almost the whole of the control centre) or things that people need persuading for (destructive middle-click anyone?).
-But there’s always room for new contributors with tons of friendly people happy to get you started.
+GNOME isn’t perfect, or for everyone (people prefer different workflows and that’s fine), and I’m not saying that.
+There are plenty of things either awaiting design or implementation, or things that need to be redone (as is being done with almost the whole of the control centre).
+But there’s always room for new contributors with tonnes of friendly people happy to get you started.

 If you’ve read it this far, uh, thanks, I didn’t really expect that.
 If you think I’m wrong, feel free to leave a comment, I’ll try to answer as